valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

 ---
 layout: post
-title: The Atari Panther - Part 3 - Features?
+title: The Atari Panther - Part 3 - Declared Features
 ---

 Welcome back to this series of articles.
 In this third part we will review critically the declared features.